Life at Open Wabi Artist Residency

 A unique setting

 The 20-acre property is located along a public bike trail, just inside the city limits of Fredericktown, Ohio.
 Fredericktown is a small, rural community located in central Ohio (population 2,500).
-It features a small downtown area with laundromat, restaurants, and bowling alley.
+It features a small downtown area with laundromat, restaurants, pharmacy, and bowling alley.
 The surrounding area is made up of beautiful farmland and woods.
 We are 7 miles from Mount Vernon (population 16,000) and 12 miles from Gambier, home to Kenyon College and the Kokosing Bike Trail.
 We are 20 miles from Mohican State Park for hiking and canoeing.
 We are also within 20 miles of Mansfield, where there is a Greyhound bus stop.
-We are within an hour’s drive of Columbus (Ohio’s capital city), which features the Port Columbus International Airport.
+We are within an hour’s drive of Columbus (Ohio’s capital city), which features the John Glenn International Airport.

 Exhibition and collaboration opportunities